-The Headteacher has delegated authority to make decisions for the Rise School, in line with the organisational strategy, policies and budgetary expectations.
-The day-to-day management of the Rise School rests with the Headteacher who has overall responsibility for the School.
+The Head of School has delegated authority to make decisions for the Rise School, in line with the organisational strategy, policies and budgetary expectations.
+The day-to-day management of the Rise School rests with the Head of School who has overall responsibility for the School.

-The Rise School's Senior Leadership Team consists of a Headteacher, a Deputy Headteacher and two Assistant Heads.
-The Senior Leadership Team supports the Headteacher in carrying out the day-to-day management of the Rise School.
+The Rise School's Senior Leadership Team consists of a Head of School, two Assistant Heads and a Head of Sixth Form.
+The Senior Leadership Team supports the Head of School in carrying out the day-to-day management of the Rise School.

-A formal performance management process is in place to consider the performance of the Headteacher and to make any recommendations regarding remuneration.
+A formal performance management process is in place to consider the performance of the Head of School and to make any recommendations regarding remuneration.
 The Director of Education oversees this process and make recommendations to the Remuneration Committee.